Watch Mercedes-AMG G63 Fight BMW X5 M On The Drag Strip

 In the first race, the BMW wins without much effort.
 The X5 M covers the quarter-mile in 12.48 seconds at a speed of 110.87 miles per hour (178.4 kilometers per hour).
 The G63 is slower by requiring 13.93 seconds to complete the distance, and it's going 100.47 mph (161.7 kph) at that point.

-There are many explanations about why the G63 might be so much slower than the X5 M. One factor is that despite having similar outputs, the Mercedes weighs quite a bit more than the BMW.
+There are many explanations about why the G63 might be slower than the X5 M. One factor is that despite having similar outputs, the Mercedes weighs quite a bit more than the BMW.
 The vehicles' tires and selected driving mode would also play a role in the quarter-mile time.

 The results of the first race make Road Test TV ask if an error by the Mercedes' driver could be the reason for the slow time.
 Watch the second run for a better idea.